-The Step Up leadership team consists of the board of directors and house manager.
-Our leadership team members represent various Christian churches in Muskegon County.
+The Step Up leadership team consists of the board of directors, house managers, and program coordinator.

-Dick Kamps (Board President) – is a surgeon who has served Muskegon area patients as a partner in Muskegon Surgical Associates for 30 years.
-During 15 of those years he served as president of that medical group, which is comprised of 8-10 physicians and 40 supporting employees.
+Dick Kamps is a retired surgeon and practicing Hospice physician who has served Muskegon area residents for 33 years.
+During 15 of those years he served as president of his medical group.
 Those years provided significant experience in the successful management of a business and the personnel involved.
 His work of caring for people fulfills his life.

 Calvin was a displaced youth who had to live with different family members after losing both parents while in high school.
 It took years of grieving, pushing through educational programs, and spiritual rebuilding to refocus his life.
 Serving others has been his saving Grace.
 He worked for Harbor Hospice for 17 years serving Muskegon County families experiencing death and dying and youth grief journeys through Camp Courage.
 Calvin went on to finish college earning a Business Administration degree and an Accounting degree.
 He gained experience serving youth and analyzing grants and programs as a Data Specialist with Webster House Youth Services.
 Calvin is now part of the management team of Harbor Hospice serving as the Office Supervisor and feels enriched to be able to contribute to the mission of Step Up.

 Greg has a deep interest in building communities for youth which use education, cultural engagement, personal challenges, and community connections to strengthen their relationships with Christ.
 Greg’s business experience over the past 42 years includes sales, manufacturing, distribution, and consulting.
 He operates his own business and has experience establishing a non-profit entity in the state of Michigan.